qqqlab/madflight-docs/docs/Example-Plane.md

 ## Setup Procedure

-First edit sections "PINS", "BOARD", "HARDWARE", "RC RECEIVER", "OUTPUTS".
-Use CLI to verify things work as expected.
+First edit the configuration sections.
+Then use CLI to verify things work as expected, and to make changes as needed.

 Calibrate gyro, accelerometer, and magnetometer --- important!!!